While in The Field You Must Have All of the Following:

 - A member of the U.S. military, not otherwise entitled to claim residence, who is permanently assigned to a military installation located within N.M. and who presents with his/her application a certificate or letter that verifies the military assignment and is signed by the commanding officer.
 The spouse or dependent of such person, living within the same household and similarly certified by the person’s commanding officer may also purchase resident licenses.

-- A member of the U.S. military who is officially stationed at Fort Bliss and who presents a certificate or letter to the department that verifies the military assignment and is signed by the commanding officer, prior to the application deadline.
+- A member of the U.S. military who is officially stationed at Fort Bliss and who presents a certificate or letter to NMDGF that verifies the military assignment and is signed by the commanding officer, prior to application.
 This applies only for draw-hunt licenses on Fort Bliss.
 Fort Bliss personnel must pay nonresident license fees for all other hunts.
 The 50% resident military and veteran discount does not apply.

 License Purchases Make Conservation Possible